jellyfin/jellyfin.org/docs/general/quick-start/windows.md

 ### DDNS

 1. Login to DuckDNS on the top right at the [DuckDNS homepage](https://www.duckdns.org/)
 2. Add a new domain in the middle.
-I am using jellyfintest12345.duckdns.org for this example but you can use anything as long as it hasn't been taken
+I am using jellyfintest12345.duckdns.org for this example, but you can use anything as long as it hasn't been taken

     ![duckdns dashboard](/images/docs/quick-start/windows/ddns-1.png)